andylolu2/simpleGEMM/README.md

 ## What's missing

 The code trades off generality for simplicity:
-- Only supports half-precision matmul.
+- Only supports fp16 matmul out of the box.
+It should be quite easy to move to bf16, though.
+- Optimised for SM75 w/ tensor cores.
+This is probably sub-optimal for SM80+ (e.g. A100), but probably not terrible either.
 - Assumes (asserts) the inputs are divisible by the block size.
 - Assumes the inputs are in row-major layout.
-(Though you probably only want to row-major layout anyway as other combinations are 10-30% slower.)
+(Though you probably only want to use a row-major layout anyway, as other combinations are 10-30% slower.)
 - Doesn't do software pipelining. (interleaving global memory load for the next tile with computation.)
 - Is only optimal for "normal" problem sizes.
 For more exotic problem sizes like small-M/N with large-K, specialised implementations like split-K kernel is likely to perform better.